jstumfoll2/springle/readme.md

 ## Acknowledgments

-- Inspired by particle systems and orbital mechanics
+- Inspired by the defunt Android app Springle, which no longer works with the lastest Android API
 - Built with Pygame and Pygame_gui
 - Code assistance and documentation provided by Anthropic's Claude AI
-- Special thanks to contributors and testers

 ## Development Notes